*Cue terrible ringtone circa 2006(ish).*

 Power imbalances make boundary-setting all the harder.
 If it’s your boss, your MIL who’s helping you financially, or your kid’s dad who threatens to take you to court, I feel for you.
 And, know that I’ve been there.

 You will have to make some hard decisions.
 When it came to my boss, I swallowed my pride and adopted a growth mindset.
 I also logged off completely after my eight hours were up and refused to check my email or work messaging app until the next morning.
+If working crazy hours or being on call until 10pm had been expected, I would have been looking for a new gig ASAP (thankfully, this never happened).
 Only you can know what will work in your situation.
-In my case, had my boss expected me to work 60-hr weeks, I would have been job-hunting STAT!
-Luckily, there was no expectation of this.

-In the case of an ex who took me to court, I set the critical boundary of requiring every communication (aside from court dates or mediation or the like) to occur via email or text.
-Having documentation of a discussion rather than relying on a “he said, she said” thing kept me sane when my recollection was challenged.
+In the case of my daughter’s father who took me to court, I set the critical boundary of requiring every communication (aside from court dates or mediation or the like) to occur via email or text.
+Having documentation of a discussion rather than relying on a “he said, she said” thing kept me sane when my recollection was challenged or I was gaslighted.

 Unfortunately, I do not have a one-size-fits-all approach to setting boundaries when power imbalances apply.
 This doesn’t mean that you should tolerate BS, but it does mean that you’ll need to decide whether raising hell is worth it.